 The year was 2003, and a new face was at the final table of the World Series of Poker (WSOP) Main Event.
 His name was rather aptly Chris Moneymaker, and he was about to change the face of online poker forever.
 You see, Chris was a new breed.
 He qualified through an online satellite and had learned his trade at his PC, grinding his way through the small hours of the morning.
 No one took him seriously until he revealed his winning hand and went home with a cool $2.5 million in prize money.

 The boom started almost immediately with part-time poker players realizing that they, too, could make it big by playing online.
 Not only that but established pros finally figured out that online poker rooms weren’t the domain of wannabe pros but practice grounds for the stars of the future.
 Online platforms began to spring up overnight seemingly, and the boom was well and truly underway.
+If you are looking for a trusted platform to gamble on, be sure to check out some real money poker rooms like pokerstars.

 The Global Rise